RolivhuwaMuzila/Roli-s-Portfolio/README.md

 ### Running on VS Code 🖥️

 1. Open the project folder in VS Code:

    ```bash
    code .
    ```
 2. Install the **Live Server** extension from the Extensions Marketplace.
 3. Start the project by right-clicking on `Rolly's portfolio.html` and selecting **Open with Live Server**.
-This will launch the site in your default web browser.
 4. To debug JavaScript:

-   - Open the **Run and Debug** panel on the left sidebar.
+   * Open the **Run and Debug** panel on the left sidebar.
-   - Select **Run and Debug** and choose **Chrome** (or another browser) as your environment.
+   * Select **Run and Debug** and choose **Chrome** (or another browser) as your environment.
-   - Set breakpoints and step through your code in real-time.
+   * Set breakpoints and step through your code in real-time.

 ---